-This no-knead bread is so easy to make, and it’s loaded with grated parmesan cheese, fresh rosemary and garlic powder.
+This no-knead bread is so easy to make, and it’s loaded with grated vegan parmesan cheese, fresh rosemary, and garlic.
 Perfect for sandwiches, avocado toast, or serving with any Italian dinner!
+Vegan.

 I don’t buy bread from the grocery store.